foadEbrahimi/foadEbrahimi/README.md

 This is Foad Ebrahimi, a Jonior FrontEnd Developer
 -----------------------------

-## 🚀  I'm currently Learning js && Vue.js
+## 🚀  I'm currently Learning ReactJs
 ## 🤝 I will be happy if you have any questions and ask me

  ## My expertise